As part of our deployment bucket list, we spent a busy and fun-filled day in Mobile, Alabama. And seeing the USS Alabama was at the top of our list!

-Of course, your sojourn in the Azalea City isn’t complete without a visit to Battleship Memorial Park and it’s showpiece the USS Alabama.
-This park is one of Mobile’s main attractions and makes for a fun experience for adults and kids alike!
+Your day in the Azalea City isn’t complete without a visit to Battleship Memorial Park and its showpiece the USS Alabama.
+This park is one of Mobile’s main attractions and makes for a fun experience for adults and kids alike.

 Here are 5 reasons Battleship Memorial Park should be at the top of your Mobile bucket list!

-The girls decided that we should go up to the top of the boat, instead of down into the belly of the beast.
-We scrambled up narrow ‘stairs’ (that were more like ladders), wound our way through living quarters and control rooms, and reveled in sparkling views of Mobile Bay from the ship’s upper decks.
+We scrambled up and down narrow stairs that were more like ladders, wound our way through living quarters and control rooms, and reveled in sparkling views of Mobile Bay from the ship’s upper decks.

-Despite the fact that the USS Alabama was commissioned in 1942 and earned 9 Battle Stars during WWII, it is in pristine condition.
-Cerulean skies in addition to the clean gray walls on the ship’s deck made clear, vibrant pictures of my girls.
-I only wish I had dressed them in colorful sun dresses for our impromptu photo shoot.
+Even though the USS Alabama was commissioned in 1942 and earned 9 Battle Stars during WWII, it is in pristine condition.
+Cerulean skies in addition to the clean gray walls on the ship’s deck made clear, vibrant pictures.
+So, don’t forget your camera!

 Pictures were a little harder to take here due to the darkness inside the sub, but we had a good time learning about life under the sea.
 The kids especially loved that they could play with and touch the controls.

-This collection of historic aircraft, vehicles, and other artifacts is a must see during your visit to Battleship Memorial Park.
+This collection of historic aircraft, vehicles, and other artifacts is a must-see during your visit.
 Wander around the planes and trucks until you find the memorial wall.
-This wall is dedicated and pays tribute to all of Alabama’s Medal of Honor Recipients.
+It pays tribute to all of Alabama’s Medal of Honor Recipients.

-The pavilion’s collection contains giant and fascinating pieces of military memorabilia, including a super-secret CIA spy plane.
-(Well, it was super-secret back in 1965, anyways.)
-There is also Marine One, a helicopter that belonged to Presidents past.
+The pavilion’s collection contains fascinating pieces of military memorabilia, including a super-secret CIA spy plane.
+(Well, it was super-secret back in 1965.)
+There is also Marine One, a helicopter that flew around the Presidents of the past.

 You can get up close and personal with most of the vehicles in the pavilion.
-There are staff members milling around who can answer your questions or tell you more about the aircraft and vehicles on display.
+Plus, staff members are milling around to answer questions and tell you more about the aircraft and vehicles on display.

-The kids were worn out and ready for lunch by the time we left the park and I couldn’t blame them.
-Make sure you wear comfortable shoes for your visit!
+The kids were worn out and ready for lunch by the time we left and I couldn’t blame them.
+Make sure you wear comfortable shoes.

-As with any historical monument, a trip to Battleship Memorial Park could prove to be highly educational.
-A trip to this park would make a great homeschool field trip.
-It’s a chance to show your kids real pieces of history.
+As with any historical monument, a trip to Battleship Memorial Park is highly educational.
+It would make a great homeschool field trip for the chance to show your kids real pieces of history.

 The Battleship Memorial Park website gives a brief history of the USS Alabama and the USS Drum.
 It also lists fun facts about the different exhibits.
 Make sure you check it out before you go!

-While we were still at the park, the kids were already talking about another trip to see the battleship again (so they could show their dad).
+While we were still at the park, the kids were already talking about a return trip to see the battleship again (so they could show their dad).
 And I have to admit, I wouldn’t mind going back either.
-There’s just too much to see in one day.
-Next time, maybe we’ll check out the lower half of the ship!

 If you’re planning a trip to Mobile, make sure to add Battleship Memorial Park and the USS Alabama to your plans!
 It won’t disappoint!